 Following the closing of the Allergan acquisition, AbbVie implemented an integration plan designed to reduce costs, integrate and optimize the combined organization.
-To achieve these integration objectives, AbbVie expects to incur approximately \$2 billion of charges through 2022.
+To achieve these integration objectives, AbbVie expects to incur total cumulative charges of approximately \$2 billion of charges through 2022.
 These costs will consist of severance and employee benefit costs (cash severance, non-cash severance, including accelerated equity award compensation expense, retention and other termination benefits) and other integration expenses.